surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 ## Questions?

-Feel free to visit the Surge Synth Team Discord [here](https://discord.com/invite/spGANHw) if you have questions about Surge XT, want to help in developing it further or if you come across any bugs or other issues.
+Feel free to visit the Surge Synth Team Discord server [here](https://discord.com/invite/spGANHw) if you have questions about Surge XT, want to help in developing it further or if you come across any bugs or other issues.